 Fashion is one of the worst industries for the environment; it’s responsible for huge levels of carbon emissions and water pollution, and massive numbers of textiles end up in landfill each year.
 Thankfully there are lots of great sustainable brands out there who are doing their bit for the planet by using eco-friendly materials and ethical production processes.
 For Plastic Free July, we’re spotlighting ten brands that are turning plastic trash into fashion treasure, making swimwear, activewear, sunnies and more out of old bottles and nets.
+And we’ve more on how to live plastic free with 8 top tips on how to make changes in your life from Beth Noy, founder of the brilliant Plastic Freedom.

 Stay Wild Swim